obsidian-tasks-group/obsidian-tasks/docs/queries/regular-expressions.md

 - [Regex Testing Tool: regex101](https://regex101.com/): Select the flavor 'ECMAScript (JavaScript)'
 - Implemented using [JavaScript's RegExp implementation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)
 - Supports [JavaScript RegExp Flags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions#advanced_searching_with_flags), although not all of them are relevant in this context.

+## Known limitations

+Please be aware of the following limitations in Tasks' implementation of regular expression searching:

+- The single error message `Tasks query: cannot parse regex (description); check your leading and trailing slashes for your query` may mean any of:
+  - The opening or closing `/` is missing from the query.
+  - The regular expression is not valid, for example `description regex matches /[123/`.
+- No error when part of the pattern is lost, for example because unescaped slashes are used inside the pattern.
+  - For example, `path regex matches /a/b/c/d/` actually searches for `path regex matches /a/`.
+  - In this case, the query should be `path regex matches /a\/b\/c\/d/`.
+- Illegal flags are ignored.
+  - For example, the query `description regex matches /CASE/&` should give an error that `&` (and similar) are unrecognised flags.
+- The `tag` or `tags` instruction does not yet support regular expression searches.

 ## Regular expression examples